Statistics and anecdotes about PHP at scale.

 The Internet Archive discovers in real-time when WordPress blogs publish a new post, and when Wikipedia articles reference new sources.
 How does that work?

-I miss the bygone era of very internety things, geocities-style scavenger hunts, easter eggs.
-So, I made thing.
-Hope you like it!
+I miss the era of very Internet-y things, geocities-style scavenger hunts, with easter eggs and all.
+So, I devised a treasure hunt of my own!

 Profiling PHP in production at scale